fede-rodes/meteor-apollo-starter-kit/README.md

 - welcome screen + open your email btn
 - css outside imports folder (lazy load) is better for performance?
 - Better to load from DNS?
-- Accounts.config from Meteor.docs (do we need to set something in here?, email only and so on)

-- tests
+- get rid of ant design

 - dynamic imports
 - bundle-visualizer to see what is taking up the most memory.
 - ssr to speed-up first load and SEO
 - react helmet
 - PWA: push notifications + sync (take a look at workbox)
 - clean Redux folder
+- tests

 - https://www.webpagetest.org
 - https://stackify.com/what-is-real-user-monitoring/